Luis Alberto Raven Enriquez

 - Born November 19, 1968 in La Guaira Venezuela

 Luis Raven is a former power-hitting prospect who reached as high as AAA in the California Angels and Florida Marlins farm systems and starred in the Caribbean Series a couple years.
 He hit 20 home runs on four occasions in the minors and smacked 200 circuit clouts overall on the farm.
-Through 2006, he is 4th all-time in the Venezuelan League in home runs with 69.
+Through 2014, he is 5th all-time in the Venezuelan League in home runs with 94 (behind Robert Perez (124), Eliezer Alfonzo (121), Alex Cabrera (117) and Tony Armas Sr. (97) and 9th all-time in RBI with 402.

 1989-1993: Early years with the Angels